Program and Project Management

 - Technology demonstration opportunities

 NCMS has formed and managed more than 356 multi-participant research and development collaborations, valued at more than $618 million.
-This delivers direct benefit to our member companies, while boosting the overall capability of the North American industrial base.
+This delivers direct benefit to our member companies while boosting the overall capability of the North American industrial base.

 Because the primary mission of NCMS is to advance the competitiveness of North American manufacturing, our experts assist members in solving manufacturing problems, on the factory floor, at the enterprise level, and throughout the supply chain.
-Project managers provide direct assistance to our members by

-NCMS has managed projects for manufacturing materials, composites, manufacturing processes, computer integrated manufacturing, process control and automation, TQM, lean manufacturing techniques, electronics manufacturing, environmental compliance issues, and many more.
+NCMS has managed projects for manufacturing materials, composites, manufacturing processes, computer integrated manufacturing, process control and automation, TQM, lean manufacturing techniques, electronics manufacturing, environmental compliance issues, and much more.
 In addition, NCMS can provide guidance on government contracting, accounting and proposal writing.

 NCMS has significant experience guiding the development and management of new consortia for manufacturing, technology growth, and innovation steering.
 Using our proven, award-winning collaboration model as a base, we establish new consortia quickly and effectively.
 Based on best practices of our existing consortia, we provide additional services and options to ensure that the new consortia’s growth follows the vision of its founders.